mikes256/Financial-Transaction-Data-Pipeline/README.md

 # Financial Transaction Data Pipeline

 ## Analytics Engineer ELT Pipeline
+#### Goal:
+Build an end-to-end ELT pipeline that extracts financial transaction data from an API, loads it into a data warehouse (BigQuery/Snowflake), and transforms it into analytics-ready tables using DBT.

 ## Step 1: Environment Setup
 Use GitHub Codespaces for development.